nhsd-a2si/docs-dos-api/_pages/explore/key_concepts.md

 This is a proprietary coding system developed to support the NHS Pathways triage product.

 The codes are designed to be used in pairs to provide clinical context to a search.
 The Symptom Group (SG) describes the presenting issue and the Symptom Discriminator (SD) describes the clinical need.
-Each SD may be linked to one or more SGs. e.g. (note: combinations which do not search the DoS are not shown here)
+Each SD may be linked to one or more SG. e.g. (note: combinations which do not search the DoS are not shown here)

 | SG ID  | SG Description                   |  SD ID   | SD Description                                              |